 Could this great chasm really be a hidden blessing for those who choose Hades, because in His infinite wisdom He knows their endless suffering would increase exponentially with even one drop of cool water or one grace given from above?

 - Teach me Lord to praise You as the trees do, with their arms stretched wide day and night in praise of You.

 - Teach me Lord to be as flexible and changeable as the clouds as they move and change day and night guided by Your will.

-- Teach me Lord to be as humble as a grain of sand that knows without it’s presence the dessert or the beach is not greatly changed, but is wise enough to know that it’s presence is required for the dessert or the beach to be complete in Your plan.
+- Teach me Lord to be as humble as a grain of sand that knows without it’s presence the desert or the beach is not greatly changed, but gratefully realizes that it’s presence is required for the desert or the beach to be complete in Your plan.

 - Teach me Lord to be as reflective as all the waters of the earth so that I might reflect Your majesty back to You.